tgrecojr/goldfinch/SHARED_TASK_NOTES.md

 ## Project Status: COMPLETE

-The `get` command modification has been fully implemented, tested, and documented.
+All project goals have been fully achieved.

-## Implementation Summary
+## Current Functionality

 The `get` command operates on top-level secrets and returns all key-value pairs: